DIY Automation vs Fortra Automate

-Enterprise-grade automation without enterprise-grade complexity or cost.
-A side-by-side look at where a dedicated platform delivers over internal scripts, tools, and custom-built solutions.
+A side-by-side look at where Automate, a dedicated automation platform, delivers over internal scripts, tools, and custom-built solutions.

 Key Takeaways: